jmelchio/props-resource/README.md

 ## Requirements

 The `props-resource` is written in [Python](https://www.python.org/) so working on it takes an editor of some sort and a `python3` installation.
-For building you also need [Docker](https://www.docker.com/) because that is how custom resources provided to Concourse.
+For building you also need [Docker](https://www.docker.com/) because that is how custom resources are provided to Concourse.

 Tests are run as part of the creation of the `docker` images by running
 ``` bash